 Everything old, is new again

-The new trend in digital movie making is reverting back to the look of film.
-In recent years, the resolution capabilities of digital cameras have dramatically increased and you now can capture more dynamic range than ever before.
-But digital images are just that ... digital, lacking the color personality of film.
+The new trend in digital production is reverting back to the look of film.
+In recent years, the resolution capabilities of digital cameras have dramatically increased, now you can capture more dynamic range than ever before.
+But digital images are just that ... digital, lacking the color and personality of film.

-DFS (Digital Film Stock) is the last piece of the puzzle to achieving the look of film.
+Digital Film Stock (DFS) is the last piece of the puzzle in achieving the look of film.
 DFS LUTs are a result of three years of research and development.
 They accurately map the beautiful colors of the most popular film stocks for all digital cameras.
 DFS comes in both Linear (REC 709) and LOG formats.
 You even have the flexibility of using them on-set to previsualize your look.
 All LookLabs camera patches are included to perfectly match your LOG footage.